 As a litigation attorney, Anthony “Tony” has practiced at all court levels, from small claims court and arbitration to the U.S. Supreme Court.
 His practice emphasizes a wide range of activities, but primarily focuses on commercial litigation.

-Tony has litigated cases involving theft of computer data, building contract disputes, trade secrets, insurance coverage, and Wisconsin’s truck, car and RV “Lemon Law.”
-Most recently, he helped a couple whose motor home was determined to be a lemon, and received one of the largest Lemon Law verdicts of the year.
+Tony has litigated cases involving eminent domain disputes, theft of computer data, building contract disputes and theft by contractor claims, trade secrets, insurance coverage, and Wisconsin’s truck, car and RV “Lemon Law.”
+He helped a couple whose motor home was determined to be a lemon, and received one of the largest Lemon Law verdicts of the year.
 In another matter, he secured two new replacement tow trucks and legal fees for a local towing company through settlement negotiations, again under the Lemon Law.

 Several cases with which Tony has been involved have gained national attention, including the U.S. Supreme Court cases that resulted in uniform nationwide standards for commercial vehicle length.